dnmfarrell/berrybrew/README.md

         exec *      Run a command for every installed Strawberry Perl unconfig    Remove berrybrew from PATH
-        upgrade     Backs up config, does a `git pull`, and restores config help        Display this help screen
+        upgrade     Backs up config, does a `git pull`, and restores config use *       Use a specific Strawberry Perl version temporarily help        Display this help screen
         license     Show berrybrew license
         version     Displays the version